Bombon, Camarines Sur: Economy

+Due to its extreme proximity to Calabanga's town proper usually Bombonenos go to Calabanga for trade and buying while leaving the town behind.

-Despite staying as a 4th class municipality more developments are happening in town, this was made possible by the local government of The town, including the government of Camarines Sur.
-Being strategically located in 2 booming municipalities the town of Calabanga in the north and Naga City to the south the town itself is already a small growing municipality.
-It's proximity to Naga City is also one of the reasons why there are developments in Bombon.
+Despite staying as a fourth class municipality more developments are happening in town, this was made possible by the local government of the town, including the government of Camarines Sur.
+Being strategically located in two booming municipalities the town of Calabanga in the north and Naga City to the south the town itself is already a small growing municipality.
+Its proximity to Naga City is also one of the reasons why there are developments in Bombon.

+Bombon was formerly included in the Metro Naga area before the designation was discontinued in 2017.